openstack/skyline-console/doc/source/development/ready-to-work.rst

  yarn run build:test

-The packaged files are in the ``dist`` directory
+The packaged files are in the ``dist`` directory.

 .. note::

- This test package is designed to measure code coverage
+ This test package is designed to measure code coverage.

- It is recommended to use nginx to complete the E2E test with code coverage
+ It is recommended to use nginx to complete the E2E test with code coverage.